 But, perhaps the bureaucratic, paper-heavy, practices of local government systems haven't yet evolved to appeal to our high-speed tastes.
 Enter Councilmatic, the latest in civic tech tools with a focus on engaging the information-hungry in conversation about local legislation.

 Now active in New York, Philadelphia and Chicago, Councilmatic allows users to search for current and proposed legislation and follow the progress of a bill through City Hall.
 Users may search for legislation by topic, discover which legislation their district Council Member supports, or search by committee.
 Furthermore, Councilmatic provides an events schedule for upcoming community meetings.

 For example, I discovered my City Council Member, Helen Rosenthal, is supporting a bill that would require the city's 311 system to notify its callers by text or email as to the status of their complaint.
 This is genius!
 I also discovered that Helen Rosenthal supports many initiatives aimed at creating an environment where minority and female-owned small businesses can thrive.

-From big issues that can have major impact on the economic landscape of the city to minor conveniences like someone on the other end of the 311 line, local government often has far more direct impact on my day-to-day life than the circus presently parading at the national level.
+From big issues that can have major impact on the economic landscape of the city to minor conveniences, local government often has far more direct impact on my day-to-day life than the circus presently parading at the national level.
 This is part of the reason why we chose to introduce the Freelance Isn't Free bill in the City of New York.
-The truth is, progress can happen much faster at the local level and then grow up from there.
+The truth is, progress can happen much faster at the local level and then grow from there.

-We freelancers are notorious for pursuing the lifestyle that lets us have the most impact on the world using the best of our own skills and talents.
-Involvement in local government is an easy way to help make real, tangible change happen and leave your local community a little bit better than it was before you arrived.
+We freelancers are notorious for pursuing the lifestyle that lets us have the most impact on the world by using the best of our own skills and talents.
+Involvement in local government is an easy way to help make real, tangible change happen.
+Let's leave our communities a little bit better off than they were before we arrived.
 Check out the Freelance Isn't Free legislation on Councilmatic, share your thoughts, and make your voice heard.